lamar-frankie/01_intro_to_devsecops/README.md

 4. Switch to the branch you created.

-3. Open the problem set file in a text editor or ide.
+3. Open the problem set markdoen file in a text editor or ide.

 4. Research and answer the questions.